Jimmy's Show: Album description

 The Clash magazine's Simon Butcher described the album as “[p]layfully naïve Brian Wilson-inspired pop”, “entertaining the inner child with tongue-in-cheek lyrics and psychedelic funky pop.”

 The BBC’s Gary Mulholland called Jimmy’s Show “an album of perfect modern psychedelia, pristine in content but ramshackle in style, as at home with synths and drum machines as it is with acoustic guitars and martial Ringo drums, and packed full of sadness and dread and love for a ghostly choirboy harmony.”

 Sequel

-A "sequel" album entitled Jimmy's Show 2 is due to be released on 5 November 2024.
+Originally, Noir's sixth album Programmes for Cools, was set to be titled as Jimmy's Show 2 according to posts on Facebook by Noir.
+The album would be released on February 20, 2026.